Pigmassacre/mBreak/specs2/11_shadow_system.md

 ## Rendering Techniques

-The Shadow System will support multiple rendering techniques:
+The Shadow System supports multiple rendering techniques as implemented in the original codebase:

 ### Basic Fill Method